AniW-codes/mini_bot_project_in_SQL/README.md

 ## Project Level: Beginner

-This project is designed for beginners who are familiar with the basics of SQL and want to learn how to handle real-world data analysis problems.
-You'll be working with a small dataset and writing SQL queries to solve different tasks that are commonly encountered in data analytics.
+We'll be working with a small dataset and writing SQL queries to solve different tasks that are commonly encountered in data analysis.

 ## SQL Mentor User Performance Dataset